durech11/rails_quickstart_blog/README.md

 `rails db:migrate` - run the migration *locally* `rails db:migrate RAILS_ENV=production` - run the migration in production

-## Key Rails Methods
+## Key Rails Methods & Helpers
 `form_for` - form builder for templates in views.
-See example in `app/views/articles/new.html.erb`
+See example in `app/views/articles/new.html.erb`.
+`link_to` - creates a hyperlink based on text to display and where to go.
+See example in `app/views/welcome/index.html.erb`

 ## Key Concepts/Definitions
 **routes** - connects incoming requests to controllers and actions